 Graduate students are encouraged to participate in oceanography internships and research opportunities to submit their research findings for publication in respected industry journals.
 This includes American Geophysical Union, American Society of Limnology and Oceanography, Marine Ecology Progress Series, Coasts and Estuaries, Beach and Shoreline Preservation, and other ocean science related conferences across the country.

 Oceanography jobs are organized among five areas of concentration, but there is often crossover between these disciplines.
-Florida Tech gives you the inter-disciplinary training you need to be successful, while still allowing you to take specialization courses in these areas:
+Florida Tech gives you the inter-disciplinary training you need to be successful.

-The Occupational Outlook Handbook, published by the U.S. Department of Labor Bureau of Labor Statistics (BLS), provides information about specific jobs including median annual pay, working conditions and job outlook, among other things.
+The Occupational Outlook Handbook, published by the US Department of Labor’s Bureau of Labor Statistics (BLS), provides information about specific jobs including median annual pay, working conditions and job outlook, among other things.

-According to the bureau, oceanography careers (as part of Geoscientists) are projected to grow by 16 percent through 2020.
+According to the bureau, oceanography careers (as part of geoscientists) are projected to grow by 16% through 2020.
 Jobs will involve such expertise in the study and analysis of ocean currents, water temperature changes, salinity, and ecosystem changes.

 Oceanography careers include such positions as:

 Oceanography degree graduates are employed all over the world, in a variety of exciting positions including research scientists and coastal and oceanographic engineers for government and private companies.
 Organizations that have provided internships and employment to Florida Tech students include: